HL7/fhir-specialty-rx/input/pages/CapabilityStatement-specialty-rx-data-consumer-restful-intro.md

 <h3>FHIR RESTful Capabilities</h3>
-Specialty Rx Data Source **SHALL**:
+Specialty Rx Data Consumer **SHALL**:
-1. Support the Solicited - RESTful Data Source workflow defined in this guide, including all required searches and search parameters.
+1. Support the RESTful solicited workflow defined in this guide, including all required searches and search parameters.
 1. Implement the RESTful behavior according to the FHIR specification.
 1. Support the JSON source format.
 1. Declare a CapabilityStatement identifying the profiles supported.

-Specialty Rx Data Source **SHOULD**:
+Specialty Rx Data Consumer **SHOULD**:
-1. Respond to the Patient/$match operation.
+1. Support the Patient/$match operation.
 1. Support the recommended searches and parameters identified in the guide.
-1. Support the XML source format.
 1. Identify the Specialty Rx profiles supported as part of the FHIR `meta.profile` attribute for each applicable instance.

-The Specialty Rx Data Source MAY
+The Specialty Rx Data Consumer MAY
 1. Support the Task / SMART application launch capability specified in the guide.

 <h3>Security</h3>
 1. For general security considerations refer to [FHIR Security and Privacy Considerations](https://www.hl7.org/fhir/secpriv-module.html).
 1. For additional security guidance, refer to the [core FHIR Security guidance page](https://www.hl7.org/fhir/security.html).
-1. A server **SHALL** reject any unauthorized requests by returning an `HTTP 401` unauthorized response code.

 ### Resources